Begin the day with the #AWAPAC Leadership Breakfast, presented by Microsoft & LinkedIn.

 People don't just buy what you do, they buy why you do it.
 And on Twitter, more than ever, we're seeing brands evolve towards authentic, compelling content that people willingly engage with.

 By 2023, digital-out-of-home (DOOH) is expected to make up nearly 30% of all OOH spend globally, a market that reached nearly $31 billion last year.
 With the rise of automation, advertisers and media owners benefit from the unification, efficiency and increased value of premium inventory.
-As part of a fireside chat, Verizon Media’s Greg MacDonald will discuss the rise of emerging channels, the tools available to advertisers, and the revenue opportunities for media owners, with an industry expert special guest.
+With special guest Hivestack Managing Director Matt Bushby, Verizon Media’s Greg MacDonald will discuss the rise of emerging channels, the tools available to advertisers, and the revenue opportunities for media owners, in a fireside chat.

 Vice President, Ad Marketplace Partnerships, Verizon Media